Pilot (Will & Grace): Cast and characters

 Before Megan Mullally was given the role of Karen, she had previously been cast as a series regular on sitcoms such as The Ellen Burstyn Show, My Life and Times, and Rachel Gunn.
-Mullally guest starred on many other shows, including Ned & Stacey, on which she first worked with Messing.
+Mullally guest starred on many other shows, including Ned and Stacey, on which she first worked with Messing.
 Mullally informed her agent that she did not want to do any more sitcoms or auditions for sitcoms, during the time that Will & Grace came around.
 "Because my feeling was, like, Look, I've done it.
 It's not clicking.
 It's not for me.
 But he [her agent] was always arguing the point that the right thing hadn't come along yet."
 She initially auditioned for the role of Grace, but admitted that she did not want to audition for the part of Karen.
 When asked about Karen's voice, Mullally revealed that the voice was an "instinctive thing".
 She also said, "...I think it was just a feeling that I had that it would be better for the pace of the show and it would be funnier in some way, but I didn't know why.
 Karen has a lot of joy, even when she's in a bad mood.
 She's pretty much happy with who she is, and that is something I think is a great thing to play, because the character of Karen could have been very unlikeable, and I think she's likeable because she has joy and she can be very childlike."